ember-m3/ember-m3/README.md

   - `options.params` defaults to `null`.
 The parameters to include, either in the URL (for `GET` requests) or request body (for others).

+  - `options.queryParams` defaults to `null`.
+The parameters that will be converted to query string and appended to the URL, especially useful for `POST` method which needs both URL with query string(`options.queryParams`) and payload data(`options.params`).

   - `options.cacheKey` defaults to `null`.
 A string to uniquely identify this request. `null` or `undefined` indicates the result should not be cached.
     It is passed to `serializer.normalizeResponse` as the `id` parameter, but